Commitment to Access

 Identity and Inclusion Initiatives

-From Heritage Month programs to our Students of Color Leadership Retreat, Barnard students of color are able to explore the richness of their ethnic and cultural backgrounds and histories.
+From Heritage Month programming to the Students of Color Leadership Retreat, these initiatives create opportunities for students to explore the richness of their cultural and ethnic identities.

 First-Generation/Low-Income Student Initiatives (FLI), an integral part of Access Barnard, provides specialized advising and support to all students who identify with the first-generation and/or low-income college experience.
 Access Barnard seeks to empower and enrich the experience of FLI students both inside and outside of the classroom as they navigate Barnard.

-Lesbian, gay, bisexual, transgender, queer, questioning, and allied communities on campus come together through a variety of programs to celebrate and empower each other.
+Lesbian, gay, bisexual, transgender, queer, questioning, and allied students engage in programs that foster community, celebrate identity, and promote empowerment.

 Social Justice Programs